Corporate & Securities Law Practice

-The Corporate Law practice of Davidoff Hutcher & Citron provides a full range of representation services to public and private middle market and smaller client companies.
+The Corporate and Securities Law practice of Davidoff Hutcher & Citron provides a full range of representation services to public and private middle market and smaller client companies.
 These services include traditional corporate representation, mergers and acquisitions, equity and debt financing, and corporate governance, as well as securities regulations and compliance.
 In advising our clients, we become closely involved in their businesses, enabling us to assist with a wide range of business matters, including introductions to sources of financing or other services.

 Our corporate lawyers often act as outside general counsel for small-cap and mid-cap, public and private companies.
 For public companies, we handle all Securities and Exchange Commission (SEC) filings.
 For nearly 50 years, our corporate lawyers have represented hundreds of private companies from their formation through their sale or Initial Public Offering (IPO).
 We also have extensive experience in reverse merger and Alternative Public Offering (APO) strategies as a vehicle for a private company to become public.
 Our corporate lawyers represent underwriters, investment banks, placement agents, venture capitalists, private equity, and pools of investors in all types of corporate financings.

 Our mergers and acquisitions practice includes the purchase and sale of private and public companies, going private transactions, reverse mergers, and other combinations.
 DHC advises on corporate governance and securities regulation and compliance.
 The corporate lawyers of our New York law firm are experienced in all aspects of federal and state securities regulation, as well as NYSE, NYSE MKT, NASDAQ, and OTC listing and maintenance standards.
 We counsel clients on securities compliance issues and meeting the increasing demand for disclosure and stricter corporate governance.
 We advise both public companies and those who are “going public” in SEC registrations, periodic and annual SEC filing requirements, stockholder meetings and proxy statements, disclosures and executive compensation.

-Our corporate lawyers have extensive experience in securities offerings, corporate financing and other transactions
+Our corporate and securities lawyers have extensive experience in securities offerings, corporate financing and other transactions

 Our New York law firm represents both private and public issuers raising capital and placement agents, underwriters, venture capital, international finance and other corporate financing entities in the structuring, negotiation and documentation of a wide range of transactions, including: